EvgeniaKondratyuk/BERT-fine-tune-Humor-Detection/README.md

 Results show that increasing the number of samples improves accuracy up to a point, with smaller batch sizes outperforming larger ones.
 The project concludes that the model achieves a balance between underfitting and overfitting.
 However, limitations include hardware constraints and time-consuming fine-tuning processes.
 Overall, the project highlights the effectiveness of BERT for humour detection tasks while emphasizing the importance of training data size and batch size in model performance.

 The experiment can be reproduced.
+The results may vary.

 The repository contains the dataset in a CSV file, a folder with 2 codes for BERT fine-tuning, and the model application.
 Please make sure to download the model before using it.
 The model is hosted here: https://huggingface.co/GeniaV/BERT_Humor_35k/tree/main.